stasemsoft/FontysICT-sem1/docs/basic/lussen/training_Muziekgenerator.md

-# Training - For - Muziekgenerator
+# Training - For - Music generator.

-Maak een applicatie waarbij de gebruiker het aantal noten dat er achtereenvolgens gespeeld moeten worden kan aangeven.
-Vervolgens moet je willekeurig kiezen uit de noten C, D, E, F, G, A en B. Optioneel (50% kans) moet je bij de noten C, D, F, G en A een sharp noteren (#).
-Zet de uitkomst van het muziekstuk in een label, textbox, MessageBox of geef de output in de console.
+Create an application where the user can specify the number of notes to be played consecutively.
+Then randomly choose from the notes C, D, E, F, G, A and B. Optionally (50% chance) you must note a sharp (#) with the notes C, D, F, G and A. Put the outcome of the piece of music in a label, textbox, MessageBox or give the output in the console.

 ![Noten op een piano](figures/Muziekgenerator-noten.png)

-De gebruiker zou bijvoorbeeld 10 noten willen spelen.
-De applicatie zou dan willekeurig met de volgende partij noten kunnen komen:
+For example, the user might want to play 10 notes.
+The application might then randomly come up with the following batch of notes:

-**D – E – F# – F# – C – B – G# – A# – A – A#**
+**D - E - F# - F# - C - B - G# - A# - A - A#**